Similarity-based Label Inference Attack against Training and Inference of Split Learning: Experiments

-We adopt the typical convolutional neural networks (CNNs) designed for the evaluated datasets.
-Four different CNNs are used for the classification of six datasets.
-In particular, MNIST/Fashion-MNIST and CIFAR-10/CIFAR-100 share the same learning models for ease of implementation.
-Also, this setting is to comprehensively evaluate the proposed attack performance under inaccurate learning models.
-Table~\ref{tlb:model-baseline} shows the performance/accuracy of the learning models on the classification tasks of six datasets.
+\textbf{Models.} We adopt SimpleNet~\cite{simplenet16} and ResNet18~\cite{he2016deep} followed by three fully connected (FC) layers as the classification model to evaluate the datasets.
+Table~\ref{tlb:model-baseline} shows the model architectures and performance of the learning models on the classification tasks of six datasets.

+\textbf{Baseline and metrics.} We conduct a comparative analysis by evaluating the effectiveness of the proposed attacks, compared to random guessing, unsplit attack~\cite{erdogan21}, model completion attack~\cite{Fu22}, and learning-based attack (LBA)~\cite{xie23}.
+The effectiveness metrics are the accuracy and F1 scores for multiple and binary classifications, respectively.

+Note that unsplit attack~\cite{erdogan21} and LBA~\cite{xie23} involve either exhaustive enumeration of all potential private labels or the optimization of surrogate top model and private labels to align with received gradients.
+Such enumeration and optimization would be considerably time-intensive, particularly when applied to extensive datasets with massive label categories.
+To this end, we limit our evaluation of these two benchmark techniques to datasets with relatively fewer classes, including Fashion-MNIST, CIFAR-10, Dogs vs. Cats, Intel Image Classification, and Fruits-360.
+This allows us to manage computational complexity while still providing a meaningful assessment of their performance.

+For fair comparisons, we randomly select one data sample point per class each time and conduct five times of attacks.
+We adopt the average and maximum attack performances as the effectiveness measurements under different layers and defense strategies, respectively.